 Oregon Liquor Control Commission (OLCC) set forth rulings in early February 2017 allowing the inclusion of hemp products — but not marijuana — within Oregon alcohol products, that is, as long as the product recipe is similarly approved by the TTB.
 Coalition Brewing in Oregon represents the first craft brew recipe approved in the state.

-The beer not only boasts a low 5 mg dose of cannabidiol, or CBD, in every 10 ounces of the canna-crafted ale, but it can help lessen the hangover and even work synergistically with the hops and flavors cherished within the IPA category.
+The beer not only boasts a low 5 mg dose of cannabidiol, or CBD, in every 10 ounces of the canna-crafted ale, but it works synergistically with the hops and flavors cherished within the IPA category.

 After the TTB approved the recipe in Colorado for a CBD-infused brew, Coalition co-owner & head brewer Elan Walsky delved deeper into ideas of hemp beer.
 A renaissance in a glass, reconciling the dutiful lull of inspiring flavors, complex chemical, horticultural, biological, agricultural, and environmental sciences.
 Not wanting to be gimmicky, just adding CBD to a beer and calling it something special.
 Instead, luck would place Walsky into the same room with William Steward of Half Baked Labs, and the two would compound knowledge, refine, ferment, and the resultant Two Flowers IPA would set out as a pioneer of craft innovation.